Monday, 31 December 2018

 James and I recently decided to buy a painting to go above the fireplace in the new front room.
 We were keen to choose some aspect of our beloved north west of Scotland, preferably a sea or mountain view.
 So when we were at Ullapool at the end of September, we called in at the Rhue Gallery before we set off home on the Monday.
 We had a look around the display of acrylic paintings by James Hawkins - James was in the gallery working on his new collection of mountains of the Himalayas and we were chatting to him.
 The paintings that we liked were a bit surreal, with vibrant colours.
 Some of them were very big - James pointed out that we would need to build a bigger house in which to display them!
 However one painting stood out for both of us.
 It was neither of mountains nor the sea, but of a bright woodland glade at the height of summer, with the dark blue waters of Loch Achall beyond, and mountains in the distance.
 We really liked it, and I suggested that we take some time to think it over.
 However James said that sometimes you have to be spontaneous and go with your instinct, so we purchased it on the spot.
 And I’m very glad that we did.
 It is now installed in the front room at Casa Anderson and I love it.

-Sunday 14 October 2018
+Sunday, 14 October 2018

 An unwelcome gift

 After the amazingly sunny and warm five days that we enjoyed in northern France and Belgium, we arrived home to a very rainy Scotland.
 Yesterday we stuck close to home as it rained constantly, (apart from going round to Marjory and Forrest’s for a delicious curry and a convivial evening) but today the weather is rather fine in an autumnal way - although quite chilly.
-I’m glad that we have put the winter duvet on the bed; th autumn is definitely further on here.
+I’m glad that we have put the winter duvet on the bed; the autumn is definitely further on here than in Europe.
 In Belgium the trees were in their full array of red, gold and yellow, but due to stormy weather in Scotland last week, many leaves have now fallen from the trees and James and Ally are both out in the garden raking them up just now.
 Ally has also cleared all the leaves from the gutters, and as I watched horrified from the window he leaped agilely from the back room’s roof to the grass below, landing as lightly as Tom Cat would.

 I have been doing a bit of tidying for Alison and Hugh’s imminent arrival.
 It’s funny how our normal level of cleanliness- which I like to think is perfectly acceptable - suddenly seems a bit shabby when guests are going to be spending the night here. * Also, we found a mouse strolling around the kitchen earlier this morning, presumably a gift from the cats to welcome Alison and Hugh.
 I hope that they haven’t left any more surprises. ** My hero Ally captured the little creature and we gave it a little piece of cheese before setting it free.
 It was really hungry!
 James commented darkly, “Now it will know where to come back to if it wants more cheese.”